cloudybai/TransportModeShare-CNN/README.md

 - We proposed anadvanced approach for street-view transport object detection.

-- Createa new street-view dataset by GSV Tokyo images for Computer Vision Community
+- Createa new street-view dataset by street view images for Computer Vision Community

 - Proposed Weakly supervised learning method as a direction for future work